jp-cpe/auto-redeploy-jamf-framework/README.md

 ]
 ```

+## Notes
+No user interaction is required.
+The framework redeploys via the "Install Enterprise Application" MDM command over APNs.
+This triggers an "Enrollment Complete" state, running any associated policies and applying Global > Re-enrollment Settings.
+The devices will resume check-ins with Jamf, potentially triggering a backlog of policies if it’s been offline for a while.

 ## Credit
 This script uses a customized version of the [Jamf Pro SDK for Python](https://github.com/macadmins/jamf-pro-sdk-python) and was inspired by Mann Consulting's ["Flawless MDM Communication"](https://github.com/mannconsulting/JNUC2024/) presentation at JNUC 2024.
 I highly recommend you check out both projects.